Age verification: Germany

 In Germany age verification systems are mandated by the "Jugendmedienschutz-Staatsvertrag" which was introduced in September 2002.
-The institution in charge KJM considers only systems equivalent to face-to-face verification as sufficient for age verification.
+The institution in charge Commission for the Protection of Minors in the Media (KJM) considers only systems equivalent to face-to-face verification as sufficient for age verification.

 United Kingdom

 With the passing of the Digital Economy Act 2017, the United Kingdom passed a law containing a legal mandate on the provision of age verification.
 Under the act, websites that publish pornography on a commercial basis would have been required to implement a "robust" age verification system.
 The British Board of Film Classification (BBFC) was charged with enforcing this legislation.
 After a series of setbacks and public backlash, the planned scheme was eventually abandoned in 2019.

 While the UK government abandoned this legislation, age verification continues to be monitored and enforced by regulatory bodies including Ofcom and the ICO.
 Other standards are emerging for age assurance systems, such as PAS1296:2018.
 The ISO standard for age assurance systems (PWI 7732) is also being developed by the Age Check Certificate Scheme, the Age Verification Providers’ Association, and other Conformity Assessment Bodies.

 In 2023, Parliament passed the Online Safety Act 2023; as part of the mandatory duty of care to protect children, all service providers must use age verification or estimation to prevent children from accessing "primary priority content that is harmful to children", which includes pornographic images.
 The provisions took effect on 25 July 2025, and apply to all services that host such content, including social networks.

+A 2025 YouGov opinion poll found among adults in the United Kingdom 39% strongly support, 35% somewhat support and 19% oppose banning social media under the age of 16.